Talbot County DUI Lawyer - Talbot County DUI Attorney

 Talbotton GA Municipal Court

 If you were arrested for misdemeanor DUI in Talbotton GA, you need an experienced DUI Lawyer in Talbotton to defend you in Talbotton Municipal Court.
-The Honorable Robert W. Shuman, Sr. is the Municipal Court Judge, and Jennifer Findley is the Chief Court Clerk.
+The Honorable John Gilson is the Municipal Court Judge, and Jennifer Findley is the Chief Court Clerk.
 Court is held at 15 South Washington Avenue, Talbotton, GA 31827.
 Please call (706) 665-8542 for more information.
 When you need DUI Defense from a Talbotton DUI Lawyer, contact the Law Office of Richard Lawson.

 Map to Talbotton GA Municipal Court